bishankb/fonseka/README.md

 ## Run the custom command to manually send the notification to all the users to enter daily routine via email
     $ php artisan schedule:run
-    $ *Note: The automatic message is sent every minute for testing purpose.
+    * Note: The automatic message is sent every minute for testing purpose.
 To make it daily change everyMinute() to daily() in line 19 in app/console/kernel.php.
-    $ Setup mailtrap for testing.
+    * Setup mailtrap for testing.

-## Note
+## Note:
-	$ Add button will be disabled after the data is added.
+	* Add button will be disabled after the data is added.
 It will be enable on the next day.
 To test it please alter the day of 'created_at' in 'routine' table.